-Location: South-western tip of the Point Roberts peninsula separating Boundary Bay from the Strait of Georgia.
-2 miles south of the US/Canadian border.
-4 miles south of the Tsawwassen Ferry.
+Location: SW tip of the Point Roberts peninsula separating Boundary Bay from the Strait of Georgia.
+2 miles S of the US/Canadian border.
+4 miles S of the Tsawwassen Ferry.
 Look for the tower with navigational signs and beacon.

-Hazards: Riptide tends to form off of point (directly west of the site).
+Hazards: Riptide tends to form off of point (directly W of the site).
 Strong winds and currents create hazardous conditions.
 At low tide, much of Boundary Bay is a tidal flat.
-Popular boat launch on western side of park.
+Popular boat launch on W side of park.

 Water: Within a couple hundred feet of site